 In the 2014 Local Elections there were fourteen Solidarity candidates (although they contested the 2014 elections as the Anti Austerity Alliance) elected.
 A number of defections in the years following the 2014 elections means that there are currently twelve Solidarity City/County Councillors, according to my best estimates.

 To the best of my knowledge, as of now (16th April 2019), nineteen Solidarity candidates are listed on this page: nine of these are female (47.4%) and ten are male (52.6%).
-At least sixteen selection conventions have taken place; again to the best of my knowledge.
+At least eighteen selection conventions have taken place; again to the best of my knowledge.

 The candidates that have been officially selected to contest the 2014 Local Elections as Solidarity candidates include: